9 Amazing Places to Stay in Fes for Solo Travellers

 Best affordable riad in Fes for solo travellers

 A highlight of staying here is indulging in a hammam and experiencing this traditional Moroccan bathing ritual.
-Beyond its wellness facilities, Riad Sara also features a restaurant that serves a menu inspired by both Moroccan and Mediterranean cuisines, using fresh ingredients sourced from the property’s own garden.
+Beyond its wellness facilities, Riad Sara also features a restaurant.
+It serves a menu inspired by both Moroccan and Mediterranean cuisines, using fresh ingredients sourced from the property’s own garden.

 Riad Green House